urbit/docs/arvo/jael/scry.md

 # `%saxo`

 A `%saxo` scry gets the sponsorship chain for the target ship (including the target ship itself).
 For example, a `%saxo` scry for a planet will return the planet, its star and the star's galaxy.
-This scry is used implicitly by `sein:title`.
+This scry is used implicitly by `saxo:title`.
 It takes the target ship as its `path` and the type returned is a `(list @p)`.

 ## Example